-But if you don’t need the money to meet the most basic of needs like food and clothing, here are 5 things you should consider doing with this money for the longer term betterment of your child dependents:
+But if you don’t need the money or bonus refund payment to meet the most basic of needs like food and clothing, here are 5 things you should consider doing with this extra money for the longer term betterment of your child and dependents:

 1. Build an Emergency Fund